 Education Records- any record (in handwriting, print, tapes, film, electronic, or other medium) maintained by SUNY New Paltz or an agent of SUNY New Paltz, which is directly related to a student, except: Desk notes by faculty not shared with others and in the sole possession of the maker; University police records created by or for, and maintained by university police; Medical or psychological records maintained for diagnosis and treatment; Parents’ financial statements (including FAFSA) (Note: under FERPA, these ARE educational records, although the College need not permit the student to review them); Information coming to the college after the student has left the institution.

-School Official: A school official is a person employed by SUNY in an administrative, supervisory, academic, or support staff position including law enforcement personnel and health staff or another employee carrying out his or her job responsibilities, including officially recognized volunteers acting in their official capacity for the college.
+School Official: A school official is a person employed by SUNY in an administrative, supervisory, academic, or support staff position including law enforcement personnel, SUNY System Administration, and health staff or another employee carrying out his or her job responsibilities, including officially recognized volunteers acting in their official capacity for the college.
 This includes student employees and officially recognized student volunteers, whether full time or part time, paid, unpaid or earning academic credit.
 Such students will be trained and will sign a statement of understanding regarding the College's FERPA policy.
 A person or a company under contract to SUNY or acting as an agent for SUNY, to provide a service instead of using College employees or officials, such as an attorney, auditor, consultant or collection agent, is also considered a school official, as is a person serving on the Board of Trustees or a student on an official committee.
 A school official has a legitimate educational interest if the official is performing a task related to the student’s education, a task related to the discipline of the student, or providing a service or benefit relating to the student or student’s family such as health care, counseling, job placement, or financial aid.

 Right to Inspect Education Records